Department of Neuroscience, Developmental and Regenerative Biology

 Neuroscience

 Neuroscience research at UTSA is interdisciplinary and explores neural function from molecules to cells to neural networks to behaviorStudents will find a highly collaborative atmosphere across the departmentOur neuroscience laboratories employ behavioral, cellular, computational, developmental, and molecular approaches to answer questions associated with neural function.
 Many of our faculty are leading investigators attempting to understand debilitating brain diseases, including Alzheimer’s Disease, Parkinson’s Disease, and Epilepsy.
-Students also can participate in various neuroscience-related activities supported by the UTSA Neurosciences Institute and UTSA’s Brain Health Consortium, including weekly seminar and special seminar programsUndergraduate study in the neurosciences is directly supported through a Bachelor of Science (B.S.) in Neuroscience degree and Minor in Neuroscience.
+Students also can participate in various neuroscience-related activities supported by the UTSA Neurosciences Institute and UTSA’s Brain Health Consortium, including weekly seminars and special seminar programsUndergraduate study in the neurosciences is directly supported through a Bachelor of Science (B.S.) in Neuroscience degree and Minor in Neuroscience.

-Developmental and Regenerative Biology
+Developmental and Regenerative Sciences

 Program Outcomes